 Neal Jain most recently was an executive at Panera Bread leading financial, technology and operational initiatives for the Catering business.
 His previous professional experience spans consumer/luxury products, telecommunications and technology investment banking.
 He received his MBA in Strategic Management and Marketing from The Wharton School of the University of Pennsylvania.
 He also received his BS in Finance and Strategic Management and his BAS in Systems Science from University of Pennsylvania.
 While at PENN, he led Costume Design for Wharton Follies, a comedic variety show, and Stage Management for biannual cultural productions.

-Christopher Lentino (President) currently serves as a legislative research analyst for Alderman Edward M. Burke at the Committee on Finance.
-Prior to his time at the Committee on Finance, Mr. Lentino worked for numerous political campaigns.
+Christopher Lentino (President) currently serves as the director of outreach for Illinois Policy.
+Prior to his time at Illinois Policy, Mr. Lentino worked for in the Chicago City Council and on numerous political campaigns.
 He is a graduate of Loyola University with Bachelor’s (2005) and Master’s (2007) degrees in Political Science.
 He has long had a love of the arts dating back to high school performances.
 In combining his career with his love of the arts, Mr. Lentino performed a qualitative analysis of the importance of arts education in curriculum development.